KordingLab/KordingLab.github.io/_posts/2021-01-01-upcoming-lab-teaching.md

 | Dec.
 7 |   |  |
 | Dec.
 14 |   |  |
 | Dec.
 21 |   |  |

+### Call for topics

+Please list below, topics you would like to learn more about (you may share your name or not, up to you):

+hippocampal computations (Nidhi), neural population doctrine (Nidhi),

 ### Old lab teaching topics